quay/clair/Documentation/contribution/commit_style.md

 ## Subject

 Subject is a short and concise summary of the change the commit is introducing.
+It should be a sentence fragment without starting capitalization and ending punctuation and limited to about 60 characters, to allow for the scope prefix and decoration in the git log.

 ## Body